Note

 Note that there is now an additional index level called bus carrier.
 This is because an energy balance is defined for every bus carrier.
 The bus carriers you have in your network you can find by looking at n.buses.carrier.unique()

 .
-For this network, there is only one bus carrier which is AC.
-AC corresponds to electricity in the regarded network.
+For this network, there is only one bus carrier which is AC and corresponds to electricity.
 However, you can have further bus carriers for example when you have a sector coupled network.
-You could for example have heat or CO \(_2\) as
+You could have heat or CO \(_2\) as bus carrier.
+Therefore, for many

 functions you have to be careful about the units of the values and it is not always given by the attr